friday963/the-hybrid-cloud-handbook-for-aws/notes.md

     - Its worth noting that if you had a DX connection with 3 VPCs (that were not peered together) and those VPC's needed to communicate, the VPC's would consult their route table and if they had a route to the other VPCs, traffic would need to go all the way back on-prem before being routed back into AWS.
     - The point to mention is that there is no routing intelligence within the DX connection.
     - Check the image below for an illustration of the traffic flow.
+    - Notice the green arrows representing traffic flow.
+If any one of these VPC"s needed to communicate with each other (assuming they have routes to each other), they would need to travel back to the on-prem customer gateway device before going back into the AWS infrastructure.
     ![DX traffic flow](./images/dxconnection.png)
 - Direct connect is just a physical port on AWS infrastructure that connects to AWS fabric.
 - Peering requirements: